 In Siem Reap, I stayed at the centrally located Golden Temple Villa.
 The rate of $20 per night included pick-up service by tuk tuk, a welcome iced lemon tea and snack, bottled water in the in-room fridge, iced tea and fruit in the restaurant, and a one-hour Khmer massage during my stay.

 The 8-day/7-night Angkor to Sihanoukville cycling tour cost $887.
 This included the tour cost of $721, a single supplement of $96, and $70 for the bike rental.
-It covered accommodation in 4-star and 3-star hotels, in-tour transfers by van and boat, entrance fees, a two-day temple pass, two support vans with two drivers, two guides, refreshment breaks and most meals.
+It covered accommodation in 4-star and 3-star hotels, in-tour transfers by van and boat, entrance fees, a two-day temple pass, two support vans with two drivers, two guides, refreshment breaks, and most meals.

 Malaria and dengue fever are serious diseases carried by mosquitoes.
 We used tropical-strength Bushman Insect Repellent and Hamilton Sensitive SPF 50+ Lotion.
 Castelli Chill Arm Sleeves and a UV Protection Buff provided additional protection from mosquito bites and the sun.
 To guard against dehydration, Nuun Active Hydrating Electrolyte Tablets complemented our fluid intake.